10 hyped players who are running out of time to become stars

 Peak prospect status: No. 4 (pre-2014) by MLB.com

 It's easy to see why the Twins have disappointed when two of their expected cornerstone players haven't done the job.
 Sano's strikeout rate has gone from extreme to scary.
-He was at 35-36 percent his first three seasons, but he is now at 40 percent -- and that's come with a deteriorating chase rate and thus a career-low walk rate (he was at 15.8 percent as a rookie but is at 9.2 percent this year).
+He was at 35-36 percent his first three seasons, but he is now at 40 percent -- and that has come with a deteriorating chase rate and thus a career-low walk rate (he was at 15.8 percent as a rookie but is at 9.2 percent this year).
 Sano has once again missed some time, but 52 strikeouts in 29 games translates to a mind-numbing 269 over 150 games.
 Somewhere, Joe Sewell is crying.

 Sano was a 2.5-WAR player a season ago in just 114 games, so he isn't a lost cause, but the regression in plate discipline is a big concern.
 His conditioning is another issue, and while he played an OK third base last season (minus-6 defensive runs saved), if he moves to first that puts even more pressure on the bat.
 Sano looked like a 45-homer slugger when he was so impressive as a rookie.
 Will he ever get there?